mmoayyed/mmoayyed.github.io/_posts/2018-06-19-cas53webflow-extensions.md

 <div class="alert alert-success"><i class="far fa-lightbulb"></i> This blog post was originally posted on <a href="https://github.com/apereo/apereo.github.io">Apereo GitHub Blog</a>.</div>

 Unlike previous versions, CAS 5 attempts to automate all required Spring Webflow changes on a per-module basis.
-In this new model, all one should have to do is to declare the appropriate module in the build script...and viola!
+In this new model, all one should have to do is to declare the appropriate module in the build script...and voilà!
 CAS will take care of the rest.

 {% include googlead1.html  %}